 The rates you pay for each, however, depend on a variety of factors.
 Calculating these rates is not easy for new business owners, businesses with remote employees, or owners of multiple business locations.
-Then, you must determine when both taxes are due and how to file them, which can get complicated as well.
+You must then determine when both taxes are due and how to file them, which can get complicated.

 In addition to fines, missteps in either area could result in unnecessarily high payments.
 We’ll explain how to calculate the correct rates and pay both federal and state unemployment taxes in this guide.